KrE80r/KrE80r.github.io/_posts/2016-10-15-internet-of-minions.md

 ### Now everything is smart!
-First what are these IoT devices ? , You know this "smart" TV, Tea kettle connected to your phone, "smart" door lock that shows you a video feed when someone knocks your door and "smart" cars etc... these are IoT devices .
+First what are these IoT devices ? , You know this "smart" TV, Tea kettle connected to your phone, "smart" door lock that shows you a video feed when someone knocks your door and "smart" cars etc... these are IoT devices, some argue that we have given internet hands and feet through IoT .

 Gartner estimates a typical household could contain more than 500 IoT Devices by 2022 ,but do we really need all these shit !? frankly I think NO !

 There are some factors which makes the IoT ecosystem catastrophic: